secdev/scapy/doc/scapy/advanced_usage.rst

 ~~~~~~~~~~~~~~

 #. | **Device tree setup**
-   | You’ll need to follow this section only if you want to use two CAN
+   | You'll need to follow this section only if you want to use two CAN
     interfaces (DCAN0 and DCAN1).
 This will disable I2C2 from using pins
     P9.19 and P9.20, which are needed by DCAN0.
 You only need to perform the
     steps in this section once.